 Replace the original root CA pem file with the combined root CA file and restart your application/client.

-In the future, after the new certificate is deployed on the server side, you can change your CA pem file to DigiCertGlobalRootG2.crt.pem.
+In future, after the new certificate deployed on the server side, you can change your CA pem file to DigiCertGlobalRootG2.crt.pem.

-Please don't drop or alter Baltimore certificate until the cert change is made.
-We'll send a communication after the change is done, and then it will be safe to drop the Baltimore certificate.
+Please do not drop or alter Baltimore certificate until the cert change is made.
+We will send a communication once the change is done, after which it is safe for them to drop the Baltimore certificate.

 Why was BaltimoreCyberTrustRoot certificate not replaced to DigiCertGlobalRootG2 during this change on February 15, 2021?

-We evaluated the customer readiness for this change and realized that many customers were looking for extra lead time to manage this change.
-To provide more lead time to customers for readiness, we decided to defer the certificate change to DigiCertGlobalRootG2 for at least a year, providing sufficient lead time to the customers and end users.
+We evaluated the customer readiness for this change and realized many customers were looking for additional lead time to manage this change.
+In the interest of providing more lead time to customers for readiness, we have decided to defer the certificate change to DigiCertGlobalRootG2 for at least a year providing sufficient lead time to the customers and end users.

-Our recommendation to users is to use the aforementioned steps to create a combined certificate and connect to your server but do not remove BaltimoreCyberTrustRoot certificate until we send a communication to remove it.
+Our recommendations to users is, use the aforementioned steps to create a combined certificate and connect to your server but do not remove BaltimoreCyberTrustRoot certificate until we send a communication to remove it.

 What if we removed the BaltimoreCyberTrustRoot certificate?

-You'll start to encounter connectivity errors while connecting to your Azure Database for MySQL server.
-You'll need to configure SSL with the BaltimoreCyberTrustRoot certificate again to maintain connectivity.
+You will start to connectivity errors while connecting to your Azure Database for PostgreSQL server.
+You will need to configure SSL with BaltimoreCyberTrustRoot certificate again to maintain connectivity.

 Frequently asked questions

-If I'm not using SSL/TLS, do I still need to update the root CA?
+1. If I am not using SSL/TLS, do I still need to update the root CA?

-No actions are required if you aren't using SSL/TLS.
+No actions required if you are not using SSL/TLS.

-If I'm using SSL/TLS, do I need to restart my database server to update the root CA?
+2. If I am using SSL/TLS, do I need to restart my database server to update the root CA?

-No, you don't need to restart the database server to start using the new certificate.
-This root certificate is a client-side change and the incoming client connections need to use the new certificate to ensure that they can connect to the database server.
+No, you do not need to restart the database server to start using the new certificate.
+This is a client-side change and the incoming client connections need to use the new certificate to ensure that they can connect to the database server.